Selbi182/SpotifyDiscoveryBot/README.md

 ```

 ### Step 2: Setting the target playlists
-(This is an optional step; if you're okay with the bot creating the playlists automatically, make sure the file `config/playlist.properties` is **deleted**!)
 To set custom targets for the discovery results, open `config/playlist.properties`, where you can enter the target playlist IDs like so:
 ```
 album=0DOQiI2FP82IXy9Z0nHdTz